-- students who have completed the requirements for graduation in the semester prior to graduation (e.g., in December for a May ceremony).
-August graduates may participate in December or May programs. - O students who have completed the requirements for graduation in the semester of the graduation ceremony. - Students whose graduation registration indicates work at Cooperating Raleigh Colleges is in progress and who will have completed all requirements in the semester of the graduation ceremony.
+A formal commencement program held in May recognizes those receiving degrees from the College.
+Only persons who fully meet the requirements for graduation will participate in the ceremony and receive diplomas.
+Participation in the ceremony is open to students who have completed requirements in May or the preceding August or December.
+It is also open to students whose graduation registration indicates work at Cooperating Raleigh Colleges is in progress or who will have completed all requirements in the semester of the graduation ceremony.
 These students will receive only a diploma cover during the ceremony.
 The diploma will be sent after receipt of official transcript showing successful completion of all course work.